Next Steps for Pharm.D. Students

 You’ve got email!
 Your RegisNet ID will serve as your username and password for all things Regis.
 Once we receive your deposit, you will receive an email with your RegisNet username, at which point you'll be able to set up and activate your account.

 Going to school is a big investment.
 Don’t let money get the best of you, or stand in the way of your education.
-In addition to filing your FAFSA, Regis hosts a few “Making PharmD School Affordable” virtual sessions throughout the year.
-Your attendance is recommended and strongly encouraged.
+In addition to filing your FAFSA, join us for one of our “How to Afford Your PharmD Education” virtual sessions which are hosted during the spring and winter.

-We want to make sure all of your prerequisites are in order and you’re prepared to make the most of your Doctor of Pharmacy education.
-Our Student Success virtual webinar covers all those bases.
-Attendance is mandatory for all incoming students, so make sure to check the schedule and register.
+We want to make sure all your requirements are in order and you’re prepared to make the most of your education – our Student Success virtual webinar covers all the bases.
+Attendance is mandatory for all incoming students, so be sure to register as soon as you receive an email with your sign-up options.

 6: Compliance Requirements